 Addressing spiritual issues is often the missing prong in holistic stress management.
 This is unfortunate because it may well be a most important factor for healing and wellness.
 It affects us deeply in ways we are yet to fully understand.

-Spiritual issues occur when you are out of alignment with your inner truth, your true Self, and your sense of connection with 'all that is'.
-Some signs that you are out of spiritual alignment are:
+Spiritual distress occurs when you are out of alignment with your inner truth, your true Self, and your sense of connection with others and 'all that is'.

 Holistic stress relief takes into account body, mind and spirit.
-It considers all the toxins and triggers that cause each of these parts of you to react in distress instead of from a position of balance, healing and love.
+It considers all the toxins and triggers that cause each of these parts of you to react in distress instead of from a position of balance, healing, and love of self and others.
+When you reduce stress in one area of your life and cultivate resilience in the face of challlenges, your whole self benefits.